 Photo courtesy of the U.S. Environmental Protection Agency

 Onondaga Lake, located on the northwest side of Syracuse, NY, is improving after a century of abuse.
 Great strides in water quality improvements have been made as a result of action required under the Clean Water Act and Superfund by Onondaga County and Honeywell International, respectively.
-CCE is active in efforts to remediate toxic pollution and improve overall water quality of Onondaga Lake and engage the Onondaga Lake watershed community on opportunities to help protect Onondaga Lake.
+CCE is active in efforts to improve overall water quality of Onondaga Lake and engage the Onondaga Lake watershed community on opportunities to help protect Onondaga Lake.
 Onondaga Lake is a unique treasure to the Syracuse and Onondaga County community.
 The largely undeveloped the waterfront is owned by the public and restoration provides opportunities to reclaim this as a community asset.

 Sacred waters to the Onondaga Nation, Onondaga Lake is a symbol of peace and democracy, hosting the historic gathering of Native American nations to plant the tree of peace - to symbolize the end of war, killing and violence and form the Confederacy, or Haudenosaunee.

 Once a celebrated resort area, Onondaga Lake was fouled by a legacy of industrial chemical and municipal sewage contamination that resulted on bans on fishing and swimming.
 Inadequate sewage treatment led to a ban on swimming in 1940.
 Fishing was banned in 1970 because of industrial mercury contamination.
 The fishing ban prompted the New York State Attorney General to sue Allied Chemical Corp. (later known as AlliedSignal, which is present-day Honeywell) to stop mercury dumping, which was calculated to be 22 pounds of mercury per day.
 In 1995, Onondaga Lake was added to the Federal Superfund National Priority List.